-- (1) The purpose of an environmental evaluation shall be to address specific impacts of a chemical process mine operation in order to allow affected agencies to make decisions on whether to issue or deny a permit and develop permit conditions.
-It shall provide full and fair discussion of significant environmental impacts and shall inform decision-makers and the public of reasonable alternatives which would avoid or minimize adverse impacts and/or enhance the quality of the human and natural environment.
-An environmental evaluation shall focus on significant environmental issues and alternatives. - (2) For the purposes of this rule, "impacts" include both direct and indirect impacts:
+(1) The purpose of an environmental evaluation shall be to address specific impacts of a chemical process mine operation in order to allow affected agencies to make decisions on whether to issue or deny a permit and develop permit conditions.
+It shall provide full and fair discussion of significant environmental impacts and shall inform decision-makers and the public of reasonable alternatives which would avoid or minimize adverse impacts and/or enhance the quality of the human and natural environmental issues and alternatives.

+(2) For the purposes of this rule, "impacts" include both direct and indirect impacts: